PaulieScanlon/react-three-fiber-globe/README.md

-# react-three-fiber-earth
+# react-three-fiber-globe

-A learning and code snippet resource for earth / globes built with three.js / React Three Fiber
+A learning and code snippet resource for globes built with three.js / React Three Fiber

 ## Goals
 The aim of this project is to provide examples for creating 3D globes, adding graticules and plotting lat/long markers.